margaux-works/chat-app/README.md

 # Chat App

 The **Chat App** is a mobile application built with React Native that allows users to communicate in real-time.
 With features like text messaging, image sharing, and location sharing, the app provides a seamless chatting experience.
 Developed using Expo and Google Firestore, the Chat App is designed to work on both Android and iOS devices, ensuring users can stay connected wherever they are.
-The development process emphasizes high-quality code through a test-driven development (TDD) approach.

 ## Features